Of Ph.D.'s and Other Things.

 "You need to get going, Grissom.
 I'm wearing the white coat, okay?
 Go, get," James ordered.
 Grissom raised his hands in surrender, and left the room.

 "I ran it through the system, and nothing; absolutely nothing.
 Do you have anything else?"
 James asked, stopping his spinning to look her in the eye.
+Though he did feel like his eyeballs continued spinning around in his skull.

 "No, not yet.
 Do you have a girlfriend?"
 Catherine returned.
+James shot her a look over the well-worn conversation.

 "Now why would I do that?" he asked.
 "I've been on one date.
 I ended up spending two hours doodling Punnett Squares, trying to find out exactly what her parents looked like.
 My frat party days are over, Catherine," James said.
 Catherine raised an eyebrow.